greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/prep_os.html.md

     # systemctl status firewalld
     ```

-    If `firewalld` is disabled, the command output is:
+    If `firewalld` is deactivated, the command output is:

     ```
     * firewalld.service - firewalld - dynamic firewall daemon